6 Cement Stocks to Buy Right Now

 Eagle Materials has headquarters in Dallas, Texas.
 It produces a variety of building materials.
 These include cement (of course), concrete, construction aggregate and wall board.
 Eagle Materials strives to be the lowest-cost producer in its industry.
 It makes sure this is true for each product it makes.

-It has a market cap of $5.6 billion, and an 11% increase in revenue compared to last year’s Q2.
-Its net income and net profit margin are down slightly.
-But it is smart to assume they’ll be back up high in growth soon.
+It has a market cap of $4.2 billion, and an 73% increase in revenue compared to last year’s Q1.
+It’s shown strong growth in key areas such as net income and net profit margin too.

-The stock’s been growing higher and higher ever since March of 2020.
-It hit its all-time high a few months back at around $160.
-Since, it’s pulled back and this might be a better buying opportunity.
+The stock’s been growing ever since March of 2020.
+It hit its all-time high a few months ago at around $165.
+Since then it’s pulled back and this might be a better buying opportunity.

 CRH Plc (NYSE: CRH)